NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 Trust Fund Calculation

-- 30% of any amount up to the first $200.0 million, plus
+- 30% of U.S. gross liabilities up to $200 million, plus

-- 25% of any amount up to the next $300.0 million, plus
+- 25% of U.S. gross liabilities greater than $200 million and up to $500 million, plus

-- 15% of any amount in excess of $1.0 billion
+- 15% of U.S. gross liabilities in excess of $1.0 billion

-In no event will the required trust fund minimum amount, despite the calculation above, be less than $5.4 million or in excess of $250 million.
+In no event will the required trust fund minimum amount, despite the calculation above, be less than $6.5 million or in excess of $250 million.

-In the case of Lloyd’s syndicates, for the total of all years of account, the trust fund minimum amount for each syndicate will be based on the syndicate’s gross U.S. surplus lines liabilities using the Trust Fund Calculation above.
+In the case of Lloyd’s syndicates, for the total of all years of account, the trust fund minimum amount for each syndicate will be based on the syndicate’s gross U.S. surplus lines liabilities using the trust fund calculation above.

 In extenuating situations (e.g., potential legal action on exposures not yet included within gross loss reserves) there may be a need to require a trust fund balance that is greater than the normal trust fund calculation based on the Insurer’s risk profile.
 The IID will consider the following factors in determining an appropriate trust fund level: